LacunaSoftware/docs/README.md

 ![Alt Text](url)
 ```

-Images are kept on the `images` folder, either on project subfolders or on the folder itself.
-So, say you are on `docs.en-us/articles/project-name/article.md` trying to reference an image on `images/project-name/image.png`, you'd do:
+`url` can be a remote URL, but is usually a relative reference to an image on the `images` folder.

+To reference an image on `images/project-name/image.png`:

+From `docs.en-us/articles/project-name/article.md`:

 ```md
 ![Image name](../../../images/project-name/image.png)
 ```

-Now, say you are on a subfolder of a project, say `docs.en-us/articles/project-name/subfolder/article.md`, trying to reference that same image.
-You'd need one `../` more:
+From `docs.en-us/articles/project-name/subfolder/article.md`:

 ```md
 ![Image name](../../../../images/project-name/image.png)